luffy2106/SQL_general/SQL_IMPORTANT_COMMAND/README.md

 ##### 6.1 GROUP BY
 - The GROUP BY statement groups rows that have the same values into summary rows, like "find the number of customers in each country".
 - The GROUP BY statement is often used with aggregate functions (COUNT(), MAX(), MIN(), SUM(), AVG()) to group the result-set by one or more columns.

+For more example,tke a look at :
+- 20SQL_exercises_must_do/classes-more-than-5-students.txt
+- 20SQL_exercises_must_do/biggest-single-number.txt
+- 20SQL_exercises_must_do/not-boring-movies.txt
+- 20SQL_exercises_must_do/product-sales-analysis-i.txt
+- 20SQL_exercises_must_do/sales-analysis-iii.txt
 ##### 6.1 ORDER BY
 The ORDER BY keyword is used to sort the result-set in ascending or descending order.